Cocodrilette/solidity-unitesting-workshop/README.md

 ## Description

 In this exercise you need to implement a ERC-20 implementation following the ERC-20 standard [here](https://eips.ethereum.org/EIPS/eip-20).
+Use the `contracts/Token.sol` file.
 When you get that done execute the following command from the root folder.

 ```shell